 Information on this Outdated and, at Best, Temporary Acne Treatment

-Antibiotics should only be used for a maximum of 3 months and they only work to a moderate degree for about half of people with acne.
+Antibiotics should only be used for a maximum of 3 months and they work to a moderate degree for only about 1/2 of people with acne.
 When they do work at all, they provide only temporary relief.
 They do not dramatically clear the skin on their own, and must always be combined with other treatments.

-Perhaps even more concerning is the fact that antibiotics create strains of resistant bacteria that can then be spread from person to person.
+Perhaps even more concerning is the fact that antibiotics create strains of resistant bacteria that can last a lifetime and can be spread from person to person.
 For all of these reasons, doctors are prescribing antibiotics for acne less than in previous decades.

 Oral and topical antibiotics have been a mainstay of acne treatment for decades, despite the fact that they:

 - Only work for about 1/2 of people with acne.

 - Should only be used for a maximum of 3 months, thus only offering the hope of temporary relief.

 - Must always be administered alongside topical treatments in order to limit their ability to create resistant strains of bacteria that can follow a user for the rest of their lives.1-6

 - Come with a myriad of side effects.

 As time marches on, however, both physicians and patients are realizing the limited effectiveness and potential drawbacks of antibiotics, and they are being prescribed less often than in the past.